Wide Load Rules Guide: Permits, Escorts, Weight Limits

 Travel Escorts

-Travel escorts, also called pilot vehicles, drive ahead of the truck carrying the oversize flatbed load.
-The travel escort job is to look out for any potential hazards or accidents, construction zones, bridges, traffic jams, or anything else that might obstruct the oversize load.
+Travel escorts, also called pilot vehicles, drive ahead of the truck carrying your oversize flatbed load.
+Your travel escort's job is to look out for any potential hazards or accidents, construction zones, bridges, traffic jams, or anything else that might obstruct your oversize load.
 They can radio these dangers to the trucker, and also warn oncoming vehicles that a wide-load is on the road.

 Your travel escorts will usually need to have amber lights or red flags prominently displayed.
 This helps them to alert other vehicles of your presence on the road.